mjftw/pluma-automation/docs/quick-start-guide/2-install-and-run.md

 # Install and Run

-The Automation Lab can be installed locally, or ran with a Docker container.
+Pluma Automation can be installed locally, or ran with a Docker container.
 Both approaches are described below

 ## Local installation